 Back up your backup.

-Choose at least two places outside of your computer to store your photos, such as in prints, on a DVD or external hard drive, and online, aka The Cloud, via services such as Photobucket, SmugMug and DropBox Carousel.
+Choose at least two places outside of your computer to store your photos, such as in prints, on a DVD or external hard drive, and online, aka The Cloud, via services such as Photobucket, SmugMug and Dropbox photo storage.
 Consider storing a set of DVDs or prints, as well as any heirloom photos, in a climate-controlled rental unit, for ultimate safekeeping.
 Contact EZ Storage to find out the best options for storing your precious memories—and more!